jenkinsci/analysis-model/README.md

 [![Codacy](https://api.codacy.com/project/badge/Grade/1b96405c72db49eeb0d67486f77f8f75)](https://app.codacy.com/app/uhafner/analysis-model?utm_source=github.com&utm_medium=referral&utm_content=jenkinsci/analysis-model&utm_campaign=Badge_Grade_Dashboard)
 [![codecov](https://codecov.io/gh/jenkinsci/analysis-model/branch/master/graph/badge.svg)](https://codecov.io/gh/jenkinsci/analysis-model)

-This project is a library to read static analysis reports into a Java object model.
+This library provides a Java object model to read, aggregate, filter, and query static analysis reports.
-Currently, it is used only by [Jenkins' warnings next generation plug-in](https://github.com/jenkinsci/warnings-ng-plugin).
-Since this library has no dependencies to the Jenkins project it might be used by other static analysis visualization tools as well in the future.
+It is used by [Jenkins' warnings next generation plug-in](https://github.com/jenkinsci/warnings-ng-plugin) to visualize the warnings of individual builds.
+Additionally, this library is used by a [GitHub action](https://github.com/uhafner/autograding-github-action) to autograde student software projects based on a given set of metrics (unit tests, code and mutation coverage, static analysis warnings).

-This library consists basically of two separate parts:
+This library consists basically of three separate parts:

 1. A model to manage a set of issues of static code analysis runs.
 This includes the possibility to track issues in different source code versions using a fingerprinting algorithm.
-2. Parsers for numerous static analysis tools (including several compilers), see the [parser source folder](src/main/java/edu/hm/hafner/analysis/parser) for a complete list of supported formats.
+2. Parsers for more than hundred [report formats](SUPPORTED-FORMATS.md).
+Among the problems this library can detect:
+   * messages from your build tool (Maven, Gradle, MSBuild, make, etc.)
+   * errors from your compiler (C, C#, Java, etc.)
+   * warnings from a static analysis tool (CheckStyle, StyleCop, SpotBugs, etc.)
+   * duplications from a copy-and-paste detector (CPD, Simian, etc.)
+   * vulnerabilities
+   * open tasks in comments of your source files
+3. Additional descriptions for a selected set of static analysis tools that provide details for individual violations (including code samples, solutions, or quick fixes).

 All source code is licensed under the MIT license.